MIDS-Hedgehog/Context-Aware-Recommendation-Systems/README.md

 └── README.md
 ```

-The data project holds the original data, which is the Amazon 2023 reviews dataset.
-It also holds data files for four experiments in this project.
+The data project contains the original data, which is the Amazon 2023 reviews dataset.
+It also has data files for the four experiments in this project.
 The data files have been separated for the experiments to avoid inadvertent overwriting of files by experiments.
 However, they all use the same original files which is close to 10GB and is read-only in our setup.

-The notebooks and code for the for experiments can be found in the `Experiments` folder and they are:
+The notebooks and code for the four experiments can be found in the `Experiments` folder and they are:
 #### 1. Domain Transfer Capabilities
 The performance is evaluated under two settings to test SLi-Rec’s adaptability to new domains.

 #### 2. Exploit Item Context